The most common question we get about service workers is what does browser support look like?

 Of course this technique will not be as performant as using service workers and the cache API.
 Caching this way will operate on the same thread with the rest of the UI.
 Our experience says this is not a noticable concern as you will typically see query times resolving within milliseconds.

-This technique works in Internet Explorer, Safari and Edge.
+This technique works in Internet Explorer and older Android and non-mainstream browsers.

 Unfortunately you can’t polyfil push notifications because they do require background thread and platform integration.
 An alternative might be setting up an SMS based infrastructure.
 A service like Twilio can provide an easy to implement solution.